magento/devdocs/guides/v2.0/frontend-dev-guide/themes/favicon.md

 To add a custom favicon in the Magento Admin, do the following:

 1. Navigate to **STORES** > (**Settings**) **Configuration**.
-2. In the **Store View** drop-down in the top left corner, select on which level you will configure the favicon.
+2. In the **Store View** drop-down in the top left corner, select the scope for which you want to set a logo (a certain store view, the whole website, or default config).
 3. On the **Design** tab, expand the **HTML Head** options.
 4. Next to **Favicon Icon**, click **Choose file**, and select the file.
    <img style="border: 1px solid #ABABAB" src="{{site.baseurl}}common/images/favicon_1.png">

 5. Click **Save Config** in the upper right corner to save the changes.

 If caching is enabled in your Admin, you get a notification that refreshing certain cache types is required.
-Do it, to see the changes applied.

-The icon you upload in Admin overrides the default favicon and is used as a favicon of 16x16 size.
+Click the link provided in the notification, and then click **Flush Magento Cache**.

 ## Add custom favicons manually